How Auto Importers Can Navigate the New U.S. Tariff Landscape with Confidence

 About the Author

 Karyl Fowler is the Chief Policy Officer at Tradeverifyd, leading the company’s work on modern trade enforcement, government partnerships, and regulatory readiness.
-She has testified before Congress and advises public and private stakeholders on emerging enforcement technologies.

 02